kazhang123/carbon-footprint-tracker/README.md

 - You can save the state of my application by clicking the "save" button in the "Calculate" tab
 - You can reload the state of my application by restarting the program.
 You should find that the data in the graphs will describe your last save

+### Phase 4: Task 2
+I have included a type hierarchy in my code.
+CarbonEmission is an abstract class that is extended by Diet, HomeEnergy, Transportation, and Vehicle.